Azure/PSRule.Rules.Azure/docs/en/rules/Azure.LB.AvailabilityZone.md

 ### Configure with Azure template

-to configure zones for a internal load balancer
+To configure zone-redundancy for a load balancer.

 - Set `sku.name` to `Standard`.
 - Set `properties.frontendIPConfigurations[*].zones` to `["1", "2", "3"]`.